 believe-IN endeavours to put you in control of your life!
 We offer Psychometric Tests to assess Emotional Intelligence Quotient and support individuals in a 1:1 person-centred Intervention Programmes.
 But also, our Learning Events are backed up by psychometric assessments before designing the training contents for high effectiveness of the learning experience.

 Would you like to assess your current Emotional Intelligence Score?
-We have two tests for you, Check out a Report Sample, that will be sent by e-mail as a pdf format and online.
+We have two tests for you, Check out a Report Sample, that will be sent by e-mail in a pdf format and online.

 MEIQ - HR - R2 (Multidimensional Emotional Intelligence Quotient - Human Resources Version - 2nd Revision) - Sample Report, click here.